nick-roberson/fastapi-gen/README.md

 Additionally `fastapi-gen` provides an interface for simply running your application as well as reloading changes to the frontend or backend without having to restart the application.

+## How to Contribute

+### Reporting Bugs

+If you find a bug, please create an issue using the bug report template.
+Include as much detail as possible.

+### Suggesting Features

+I welcome feature suggestions!
+Please create an issue using the feature request template.
+Describe the problem you're facing and how your suggestion would solve it.

+### Code Contributions

+To contribute code, follow these steps:
+1. Create a new branch: `git checkout -b my-feature-branch`
+2. Make your changes.
+3. Commit your changes: `git commit -m 'Add new feature'`
+4. Push to your fork: `git push origin my-feature-branch`
+5. Create a pull request.

 ## Pre-generated Example Code